Mouse Double-Click Check

 Intervals below this threshold are counted as "suspected" (heuristic).

 Click repeatedly in this area.
-The tool records the gap between consecutive left clicks (up to 500ms).
+The tool records the gap between consecutive left clicks, up to 500 ms.

 No interval yet.